-- 22.1 The act sets out the terms and conditions under which a person submits a notice of a Temporary Event Notice of licensable activities.
-Where reference is made to the minimum period for the submission of a standard TEN, the licensing authority understands this to mean 10 days exclusive of the day on which the event is to start and exclusive of the day on which the notice is given.
-Should any statutory modifications be made to the TEN system, for example relating to service requirements, then the licensing authority shall have due regard to these and publicise any such changes including via the West Suffolk Council website. - There is provision for making an application for a late TEN.
-Such application may be made no earlier than nine working days before the event and no less than five working days before the event.
-Again, the licensing authority understands this to mean nine or five days exclusive of the day on which the event is to start and exclusive of the day on which the notice is given. - Where either a standard TEN or late TEN is given and one or more of the relevant statutory limits are exceeded, the licensing authority will serve a counter-notice in accordance with section 107 of the Licensing Act 2003.
-This will prevent the licensable activities from going ahead.
-There is no provision under the act to appeal against the issue of a counter-notice. - Where a TEN complies with the statutory requirements, the licensing authority will record the notice in its register and send an acknowledgement to the premises user.
-The event may then proceed in accordance with the submission If it is believed that the notice was not served in accordance with the legislation, or an objection notice was subsequently received from either the Suffolk Constabulary or environmental health, the event will not take place. - 22.5 Where either the Suffolk Constabulary or environmental health issue an objection notice to a standard TEN, the licensing authority will normally consider this at a hearing (unless the objection notice is withdrawn before the hearing date).
+- 21.1 The act sets out the terms and conditions under which an application for a TEN may be made.
+Where reference is made to the minimum period for the giving of a standard TEN, the licensing authority understands this to mean 10 days exclusive of the day on which the event is to start and exclusive of the day on which the notice is given.
+Should any statutory modifications be made to the TEN system, for example relating to service requirements, then the licensing authority shall have due regard to these and publicise any such changes including via its website www.westsuffolk.gov.uk. - There is provision for making an application for a late TEN.
+Such application may be made no earlier than 9 working days before the event and no less than 5 working days before the event.
+Again, the licensing authority understands this to mean 9 or 5 days exclusive of the day on which the event is to start and exclusive of the day on which the notice is given. - 21.3 Where either a standard TEN or late TEN is given and one or more of the relevant statutory limits are exceeded, the licensing authority will serve a counter-notice on the notice giver in accordance with section 107 of the Licensing Act 2003 to prevent the licensable activities from going ahead.
+There is no provision under the Act to appeal against the issue of a counter-notice. - 21.4 Where a TEN complies with the statutory requirements, the licensing authority will record the notice in its register and send an acknowledgement to the premises user.
+The event may then proceed in accordance with the submission in the temporary event notice unless the person who gave the notice is subsequently notified that it is the belief of the licensing authority that the notice was not served in accordance with the legislation or an objection notice was subsequently received from either the Suffolk Constabulary or environmental health. - 21.5 Where either the Suffolk Constabulary or environmental health issue an objection notice to a standard TEN, the licensing authority will normally consider this at a hearing (unless the objection notice is withdrawn before the hearing date).
+The hearing will be held in accordance with the procedure outlined in section 11 above. - 21.6 If the TEN is submitted, and there is an objection notice for an event that is a premises that has either a premises licence or club premises certificate for all or part of the premises then the licensing authority can add conditions to the TEN provided such conditions are appropriate for the promotion of the licensing objectives and are consistent with the carrying out of the licensable activities under the TEN.

-- 22.6 If the TEN is submitted, and there is an objection notice for an event that is at a premises, with either a premises licence or club premises certificate for all or part of the premises, then the licensing authority can add conditions to the TEN.
-The conditions added must support the promotion of the licensing objectives and are consistent with the carrying out of the licensable activities under the TEN. - 22.7 Where either the Suffolk Constabulary or environmental health issue an objection notice to a late TEN, there is no provision either for the licensing authority to consider a hearing or add conditions. - 22.8 The licensing authority will notify the applicant of its decision at least 24 hours before the beginning of the event period specified in the temporary event notice.
+- 21.7 Where either the Suffolk Constabulary or environmental health issue an objection notice to a late TEN, there is no provision either for the Licensing Authority to consider a hearing or add conditions. - 21.8 The licensing authority will notify the applicant of its decision at least 24 hours before the beginning of the event period specified in the temporary event notice.

-23. Provisional statements
+22. Provisional statements